We believe that working together, as valued partners, is the best way to develop the infrastructure that sub-Saharan Africa needs.

 - Confirm government and community support, land ownership and project rights; and

-Typically takes between 3 to 6 months
+Typically, 3 to 4 months

 - Complete technical, legal, financial, environmental and social due diligence (undertaking studies or site visits as required);